w-ew/training-doc/TRAINING.md

 For example, later in the training we will be using the USB Ethernet Gadget driver, which is enabled by *Device Drivers* → *USB support* → *USB Gadget Support* → *Ethernet Gadget (with CDC Ethernet support)*. `<M>` denotes that it will be built as a loadable kernel module, as opposed to being linked into the kernel binary.

-Now, build the compressed kernel image, modules and flattened devce tree files:
+Now, build the compressed kernel image, modules and flattened device tree files:

 `$ make -j4 zImage modules dtbs`